-This article is second in a 4-part series on managing metadata assets in the IRI Workbench IDE through EGit.
+This article is second in a 4-part series on managing metadata assets in IRI Workbench using Git.
 It focuses on its metadata version control.
-Other articles in the series cover the use of EGit: as a metadata asset hub, for tracking metadata lineage, and for metadata security.
+Other articles in the series cover the use of Git: as a metadata asset hub, for tracking metadata lineage, and for metadata security.

 Git repositories support version control to help track and manage metadata assets and to keep their history of modifications well organized and available.
 The repository stores every version of your project or asset, so that they can be tracked, referenced, and/or re-used.